MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-readeventloga.md

 ### -param pnMinNumberOfBytesNeeded [out]

 A pointer to a variable that receives the required size of the <i>lpBuffer</i> buffer.
-This value is valid only this function returns zero and
+This value is valid only if this function returns zero and
 <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> returns <b>ERROR_INSUFFICIENT_BUFFER</b>.